Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization: Conclusion

 Current approaches adopt the PCA to first reduce the dimensionality of random parameters using only the statistical information and then solve the subsequent low-dimensional approximation (SDPs).
 We show that performing dimensionality reduction using the components with the largest variability may not produce a good optimal value from the subsequent PCA approximation and it can be even worse than using the components with the least variability (Example \ref{exam:cvar-pca}).
 Thus, we integrate the dimensionality reduction with subsequent SDP problems and hence propose an optimized dimensionality reduction (ODR) approach for the moment-based DRO (Sections \ref{Sec:ODRapproach}--\ref{sec:lower-bound-2}), aiming to drastically reduce the computational time of solving the SDP reformulations while maintaining the optimal solution of the original problem.

 We first derive an outer approximation under the ODR approach to provide a lower bound for the optimal value of the original problem (Theorem \ref{Theo:lowerbound}), where the lower bound is nondecreasing in the reduced dimension $m_1$.
 We expect to choose a small $m_1$ to close the gap between the derived lower bound and the original optimal value.
 To that end, we show that the rank of each SDP matrix with respect to an optimal solution of the original high-dimensional SDP reformulation is small, guiding us on how to optimize the dimensionality reduction (Theorem \ref{Prop:lowrank}).
 With this low-rank property, we observe that the derived lower bound can be close to the original optimal value (Theorem \ref{Theo:sameoptimal}) but may not reach it (Example \ref{exam:not-optimal}).
-Nevertheless, we show that the gap between this lower bound and the original optimal value is bounded by a constant (Proposition \ref{Prop:upperbound}).
 Furthermore, we derive an inner approximation to provide an upper bound for the optimal value of the original problem (Theorem \ref{Theo:upperbound}).
 More importantly, this upper bound reaches the original optimal value when the reduced dimension $m_1$ is small (Theorem \ref{Theo:upperboundSameoptimal}).
 Building on this significant result, we further derive an outer approximation to provide the second lower bound for the optimal value of the original problem, where the gap between the new lower bound and the original optimal value can be closed when the reduced dimension $m_1$ is small (Theorem \ref{thm-new-lower-bound}).